-As of March 31, 2024, working capital deficit was \$91.0 million compared to \$92.9 million as of December 31, 2023.
-The deficit increased primarily due to increases in current portion of long term debt of \$10.7 million and increases in accounts payable and accrued liabilities of \$6.8 million and decreases in cash and cash equivalents of \$3.2 million, offset by decreases in accounts payable and accrued liabilities of \$6.8 million, increases in inventory of \$6.5 million, and decreases in current portion of other liabilities of \$6.2 million.
+As of June 30, 2024, working capital deficit was \$61.1 million compared to \$92.9 million as of December 31, 2023.
+The deficit decreased primarily due to increases in cash and cash equivalents of \$31.5 million, increases in current portion of long term debt of \$4.3 million, and decreases in accounts payable and accrued liabilities of \$5.2 million.

-On May 1, 2024, the Company completed a bought deal public offering of an aggregate of 69,698,050 units at a price of C\$1.65 per unit for aggregate gross proceeds of approximately C\$115.0 million.
-Each unit is comprised of one common share and one-half of one common share purchase warrant.
-Each warrant will entitle the holder thereof to purchase one common share at a price of C\$2.15 for a period of 48 months following the closing of the offering.
+On May 1, 2024, the Company completed a bought deal public offering of an aggregate of 69,698,050 Units at a price of C\$1.65 per Unit for aggregate gross proceeds to the Company of approximately C\$115.0 million (\$83.5 million).
+Each Unit consists of one common share in the capital of the Company and one-half of one common share purchase warrant of the Company.
+The 34,849,025 common share warrants issued in connection with the offering were valued at \$8.9 million at inception using the closing price of the warrants of C\$0.35 on May 1, 2024.
+The Company incurred \$4.5 million in transaction costs in connection with the Offering, of which \$4.1 million was allocated to shares issued and presented as a reduction to share capital within the statement of changes in equity.